-You may refer to yourself as a certification holder although your certificate package can take six to eight weeks to arrive in the mail.
+You may refer to yourself as a certification holder.
+You will receive your digital badge through Credly, which can be shared on social media and verified by employers.
 Please refer to the "Use of Your PMI Certification" section of the handbooks for more details.

 How do I schedule a certification exam appointment?

-Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center.
+Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center or online.